TheLissandra1/Nest-of-Lisa/Analysis_DeepDecomRetinex.md

 #### Q1.
 Why the channel number of the input Conv layer in DecomNet is 4?
     * A: 3 RGB channels represent Reflectance and 1 illumination channel, this illumination channel is calculated from max values in RGB channel
-也就是在多层卷积网络中：下一层的filter的channel数= 上一层的featuremap数（kernel数量），如果不相等就没办法继续做卷积了。我们知道随着网络的加深，filter卷积核（是三维的：长、宽、深channel，不算batch）将会越来越深，或者说这个卷积核越来越细长，观察下图，也就直观上能够理解，为什么越深网络基本上卷积核数量会设置的越大，因为这么细长的卷积核做一次卷积才生成一个很小的featuremap ，是无法提取出足够的特征的
-极端情况下，输入输出通道数相同，比如为24，group大小也为24，那么每个输出卷积核，只与输入的对应的通道进行卷积

 #### Q2.
 Why using 64 channel in layers?
     * A:  64 is an empirical value.
 Trial-and-error process results in 64.

 #### Q2.1 Why padding mode here is 'replicate'  and padding = 1 in DecomNet?
     * A: During the Convolutional filter, in edges it cannot be divided as integer so we use padding to preserve a spatial resolution.
     In image enhancement/image reconstruction field, zero padding may result in pseudo shadows at edges.
 There are also some other padding ways: random padding, mirror padding and replicate padding.
 Replicate padding copies edge pixels to fill in, thus new pixels are similar to edges and minimize the influences to results.

 #### Q2.2 Why kernel size is 3 in DecomNet and RelightNet?
     * A: Generally the size is 3, because small kernel size leads to smaller computational complexity.